Spatially-varying permittivity tensors in buff-em

 You can do this by including the string MP_MATNAME

-in the function definition, where MATNAME
+in the function definition, where MATNAME is the name

 of the scuff-em material.